 When charcoal is burned to create the hookah effect, it releases chemicals in the process, namely carbon monoxide (CO) and polyaromatic hydrocarbons (PAH).
 In addition to inhaling byproducts of the shisha, waterpipe smokers also inhale fairly large quantities of these combustion-related toxins — a hidden health risk associated with hookah smoking, even for non-tobacco shisha.

 One recent study found that in a typical hookah smoking session, participants inhaled more carbon monoxide than someone who smokes a pack or more a day of conventional cigarettes.
 While hookah tobacco (or non-tobacco shisha) can be bought with very trace amounts of nicotine, or even be tobacco-free, most hookah devices are solely designed for charcoal burning to be the mechanism of inhalation.
 Tobacco tends to burn more slowly than many of the fruit and molasses contents in non-tobacco shishas.
 And so, while it is true that you aren't inhaling tobacco smoke, the sustained burning of the charcoal carries the risk of extended exposure to these chemicals.
 Even at low levels of exposure, both CO and PAH have corrosive and carcinogenic properties, just like most combustion by-products.
-For more information on how hookah smoking stacks up with cigarette smoking and some general information on hookah smoking and its history, check out Hookah pipes — More or less harmful than cigarettes? in the Alice! archive.
+For more information on how hookah smoking stacks up with cigarette smoking and some general information on hookah smoking and its history, check out Hookah pipes — More or less harmful than cigarettes? in the Go Ask Alice! archives.

 The social context of hookah smoking can be quite enticing because the shared pipe can evoke a communal atmosphere.
 Like any other decision about substance intake, it is a personal choice, hopefully one made after balancing all options.